nikostr/dna-seq-deepvariant-glnexus-variant-calling/README.md

 - `sample.tsv` lists the samples.
 - `units.tsv` lists the read sets for each sample, with one set of reads for each `sample_id-unit`.
 Note that `sample_id-unit` combinations should be unique.
 - `joint_calling_groups.tsv` groups samples for joint calling.
-The `keep` column indicates whether the sample should be kept in the final GLnexus output file and subsequently merged into `all.bcf`.
-Reasons for wanting to exclude a sample might be that it is used in several separate joint calling groups, but that only one of these should be included in the final output.
+Note that jointly called samples will be named with the format `group:sample_id` in the GLnexus output and in the final `all.bcf` file.

 ### Step 3: Install Snakemake